-Services Commissioner, apfinancial help with the project. \$4,000 was received for physical improvement of the basement.
+Services Commissioner, approached Fr.
+Jerome Wilson for financial help with the project. \$4,000 was received for physical improvement of the basement.
 The hall is putting in approximately \$1,000 for entertainment

 John Fonseca, former manager of Badin Hall's coffee house, and Kevin Smith, Flanner Hall senator, will be the co-managers of "America."
 Aside from the usual folk entertainment, the two plan to feature rock and classical music, old